 Notice the area of this MQ we are focusing on below.

 Where is SAP in this 2019 IoT MQ?

 Imagine a comparison of drugs, and in one year, 11 drugs are included, and in the next year, 16 drugs are included.
-However, many of the drugs from the previous year are missing, even though they are still in the market and also though they were considered non-marginal products.
-What would we think of the entity that is putting itself forward as primarily a rating agency for these drugs?
+However, many of the previous year’s drugs are missing, even though they are still in the market and considered non-marginal products.
+What would we think of the entity putting itself forward as primarily a rating agency for these drugs?

-Just this single question, before one delved into the ratings of the drugs in any one year, could be a significant cause for concern.
+Just this single question, before one delved into the drugs’ ratings in any one year, could be a significant cause for concern.

-In one year, Gartner shows eleven vendors worth placing in their MQ, then in the very next year, sixteen vendors are worth putting in the MQ, and several of the vendors that were in the 2018 MQ are not in the 2019 MQ.
+In one year, Gartner shows eleven vendors worth placing in their MQ, then in the next year, sixteen vendors are worth putting in the MQ, and several of the vendors in the 2018 MQ are not in the 2019 MQ.

-Again, SAP has an excellent vision for IoT; they don’t have anything to do with IoT and don’t have any ability to execute, never had a real packaged solution, but should still be placed very high in Gartner’s Visionary quadrant.
+Again, SAP has an excellent vision for IoT; they don’t have anything to do with IoT and don’t have any ability to execute.
+They never had a real packaged solution but should still be placed very high in Gartner’s Visionary quadrant.
 The issue is that while we called out SAP’s IoT (Leonardo) as fake in May of 2019 in the article Why Leonardo Seems so Fake.

 It took Gartner several years to figure it out.
 Yet companies that followed Gartner’s 2018 rating would have been surprised to read the 2019 rating, where SAP no longer had an IoT solution.

 Clustering Analysis of the 2019 Gartner BI and Analytics Magic Quadrant